irungentoo/toxcore/docs/Group-Chats.md

 * Permanent group names (set on creation)
 * Topics (may only be set by moderators and the founder)
 * Password protection
-* Self-repairing (auto-rejoin on disconnect, group split protection etc.)
+* Self-repairing (auto-rejoin on disconnect, group split protection, state syncing)
 * Identity separation from the Tox ID
 * Ability to ignore peers
 * Unique nicknames which can be set on a per-group basis